andre-geldenhuis/letter_block/README.md

   * press F5 to compile -> you should see the letter with a magenta block
   * Export as STL for 3D printing

 NOTE: Don't resize the inkscape page!
-Inscapes internal ccordinates are different fromt the page coordinates and doing so will make everything horrible.
+Inscapes internal coordinates are different fromt the page coordinates and doing so will make everything horrible.